Minimum Setup • For WordPress on Windows • Clear Interface • Ngrok Sharing

 After creating your site, follow the instructions of the WordPress installation wizard — select a language, enter a site name, username, password, and email.

-Click the "phpMyAdmin" (or Ctrl+Shift+P) to view database tables, execute SQL queries, or configure your project.
+Click the "phpMyAdmin" button (or Ctrl+Shift+P) to view database tables, execute SQL queries, or configure your project.
+Access credentials: username root, password (empty).

 Backup site

-To restore a site from a backup, select the site and click the "Restore" button (or Ctrl+Shift+R).
+To restore a site from a backup, select the site and click the "Restore" button (or Ctrl+Shift+F).
+You can also right-click on the project and select "Restore" from the context menu.
 WPronto will automatically recreate the site, restore all files and the database.

 Delete site

-Delete unnecessary projects with a single "Delete" button (or Ctrl+Shift+D).
+Delete unnecessary projects with the "Delete" button (or Ctrl+Shift+D).
+You can also right-click on the project and select "Delete" from the context menu.
 This removes all files and the database.

 Please be careful!

-Out of the box, WPronto provides two PHP versions: 8.3 and 8.5.
+WPronto provides two PHP versions: 8.3 and 8.5.
+Simply select the desired version from the dropdown menu next to the server status.
+The server will automatically restart with the new PHP version.
 If you are used to proven stability, choose PHP 8.3.
 If you want to try new PHP features, go for the updated 8.5.

 Theme selection

 WPronto offers three theme modes: Light, Dark, and System.
+Click the theme toggle button (☀️/🌙/🌓) to switch between modes.
 The System mode automatically matches your Windows theme settings.
 Pick the one that feels right for your eyes.

 Quick Guide